 Although it is possible to enter podiatry school after three years of college, it is strongly recommended that students complete four years at Benedictine University.
-Suggested programs for the biochemistry/molecular biology, health science or biology major should be followed as most podiatry schools require eight hours of biology, 16 hours of chemistry, eight hours of physics and a minimum of 30 hours of humanities and social sciences.
+Suggested programs for the Biochemistry/Molecular Biology, Health Science or Biology major should be followed as most podiatry schools require 8 semester credit hours of biology, 16 semester credit hours of chemistry, 8 semester credit hours of physics and a minimum of 30 semester credit hours of humanities and social sciences.
 It is also recommended that the student take the Medical College Admissions Test (MCAT) during the spring semester of the junior year.
 Interviews by, and a recommendation letter from, the Health Science Recommendations Committee should be arranged for during the spring or fall semesters of the junior or senior year respectively.